Applying for a visa:

 - Arrival date: YOU MAY ONLY ENTER THE U.S. UP TO 10 DAYS BEFORE THE START DATE ON YOUR H-1B I-797 APPROVAL NOTICE.
 An immigration officer at the Port of Entry may refuse you admission if you arrive before this time.

 - Inspection at the U.S. Customs and Border Patrol: Upon arrival you must present your passport and Form I-797 to the immigration officer.
 The officer may ask you for additional information: for example, a letter of offer from your academic department.
-The inspector should stamp your Arrival/Departure Record (I-94 Card) and staple it into your passport.
-Please make sure that the I-94 is stamped “H-1B” and that the end date corresponds with your I-797.
-(If you are entering with H-4 dependents, please make sure their I-94 is stamped “H-4” not “H-1B.”)
+Please make sure that the passport is stamped “H-1B” and that the end date corresponds with your I-797.
+(If you are entering with H-4 dependents, please make sure tpassports areheir is stamped “H-4” not “H-1B.”)
+You may print the I-94 information for you and your dependents at https://i94.cbp.dhs.gov/I94/request.html.
+(Please review the information so that it shows the correct status and end date).

 - Note about I-94 ending date: please be aware that the immigration officer may or may not add an additional 10 days to the end date of your stay.
 This is a discretionary and unofficial “grace period” that some officers provide.
 You may not request that the officer give these 10 days to you.